Kosinkadink/comfyui-dependency-tooling/README.md

 ## Data Source

-The tool analyzes data from `manager-files/nodes.json`, which contains information about 2960 ComfyUI node packages including:
+The tool analyzes data from `manager-files/nodes.json`, which contains information about ComfyUI node packages including:
 - Package metadata (name, description, repository)
 - Download and star counts
 - Dependency specifications
 - Version information

+The data is automatically fetched from the ComfyUI registry if `nodes.json` is not present.
+You can update it anytime using the `/update` command to get the latest node information.

 ## Special Dependency Handling

 ### Commented Dependencies
-Dependencies starting with `#` are treated as commented (inactive) and tracked separately with warnings.
+Dependencies starting with `#` are treated as commented (inactive) and tracked separately.
+Inline comments (text after `#`) are also stripped from dependency lines.

 ### Pip Commands
 Lines starting with `--` are pip installation flags (e.g., `--extra-index-url`) and are tracked separately.

+### Git-based Dependencies
+Dependencies installed directly from git repositories are tracked separately:
+- **git+ prefix**: Dependencies starting with `git+` (e.g., `git+https://github.com/user/repo.git`)
+- **@ git+ style**: Dependencies with `@ git+` format (e.g., `package @ git+https://github.com/user/repo.git`)

+These are displayed separately in the summary with breakdown by type.

 ### Version Grouping
 Different versions of the same package (e.g., `numpy`, `numpy>=1.20`, `numpy==1.24.0`) are grouped together for accurate statistics while preserving version information.